marcoahv/fundamentals/docs/4 React 18/16 parent and child  communication.md

 }
 ```

-next i will create another file called childComponent.js
+next i will create another file called `ChildComponent.js`

-- export const child component, and for the jsx i will add a button that says greet parent
+and for the jsx i will add a button that says greet parent

 ```js
 export const ChildComponent = () => {